Who should teach in a learning community?

 Kingsborough believes in a sustained model of professional development; there is a kick-off and closing meeting each semester and faculty are asked to meet regularly during the semester to keep courses tightly integrated and to be sure students are making progress.
 Attendance at program meetings and regular team meetings are part of the commitment teams make to learning communities, and faculty are compensated for this collaborative work.

 Professional development is coordinated by Profs.
-Janine Graziano and Gabrielle Kahn.
+Janine Graziano, Gabrielle Kahn, and Tara Thompson.

 Prof. Janine Graziano